How to Calm Wedding Nerves: A Celebrants Guide to Feeling Relaxed and Present on your Wedding Day

-Your wedding day should be one of the happiest and most wonderful days of your life, so let’s make sure you can look forward to it knowing you’ll enjoy every moment.
+Your wedding day will be one of the happiest and most wonderful days of your life, so let’s make sure you can look forward to it with confidence and excitement, knowing you’ll enjoy every moment!!

-Many brides and grooms worry about being the centre of attention.
-If you’re feeling this way, please rest assured - it’s completely normal!
-Standing in front of a room full of people, especially when you may need to speak, can feel a little daunting.
-Even the most confident people can feel nervous.
+Many brides and grooms feel some pre-wedding jidders and often worry about being the centre of attention, so if you’re feeling this way, rest assured - it’s completely normal!!
+You have put so much time and effort into planning your big day, it's natural to feel some pressure.
+For many, standing in front of a room full of people, especially when you may need to speak, can feel daunting too.
+Even the most confident people can feel nervous - at the end of the day this just reflects how much you care!

-The good news is that there are lots of ways to calm wedding nerves - and I’m here to help.
+The good news is that there are lots of ways to calm those wedding nerves - and I’m right here to guide you!
+As a celebrant, I’ve shared lots of techniques with couples that have helped them to feel much calmer and confident, allowing them to fully embrace their day.

 Be Yourself!